bennokr/rdflib-r2r/test-results/sqlite-bsbm/bsbm-bi-query8.md

                  vendor AS vendor_ref
             WHERE "offer".vendor = "vendor_ref".nr) AS anon_7,

-           (SELECT offer.nr AS offer,
+           (SELECT offer.price AS price,
-                   offer.price AS price
+                   offer.nr AS offer
             FROM offer) AS anon_8,

            (SELECT producttypeproduct.product AS product
             FROM producttypeproduct,
                  producttype AS producttype_ref
-            WHERE "producttype_ref"."nr" = '8'
+            WHERE "producttype_ref"."nr" = '6'
               AND "producttypeproduct".productType = "producttype_ref".nr) AS anon_9
          WHERE anon_6.nr = anon_7.nr
            AND anon_6.nr = anon_8.offer